NoroffFEU/development-platforms/web-hosting-case-study.md

 - Online Website Builders

+The PROS of using website builders:

+- No Coding Skills Required

+- Cheap and Fast

+- Easy to Export

+- No Design Skills Required

+The CONS of using Website Builders:

+- Not Very Suitable for Professional Business

+- Not Custom Designed

+- Slow Loading Time

+- Poor SEO

+- Limited Pages

+- Limited Features

+- Poor Customer Service

+- Flash Based

 ### Support

 No website is one hundred per cent error-free; there will always be issues or errors down the road which you will have to figure out how to fix.
 In those cases, a technical support team is something you will need.
 The biggest and best web hosting providers provide 24/7 customer support in many different ways, such as: